Configuration reference

 Whenever you switch gateway types, the DNS records pointing to your environment will change.
 If Ymir manages the DNS zone used by your environment, it'll update your DNS records automatically.
 Otherwise, you will have to do it yourself.
 That said, even with a managed DNS zone, your environment will be briefly unavailable while the DNS changes propagate.

-CloudFront page caching disabled with REST API.
+CloudFront page caching disabled with REST API

 When using a REST API, it isn't possible to use CloudFront for page caching.
 That's because the REST API already caches response using CloudFront.
 If your CloudFront caching is set to enabled